Mission Gold Watercolor Review Lightfast Test and Mission White Gouache Hybrid

 Early in my lightfast testing at only 4 weeks, the most fugitive colors become apparent in this chart:

 1 YEAR UPDATE = Long term tests also showed slight fading in "burnt sienna" and "light red" bringing the questionable color count to 6 in this set.
-However, both Prussian and Indigo have recovered their original color state once removed from light exposure (stored in shade for 3 months).
-This is a natural reaction of iron salts common to all brands of Prussian paint.
-I personally prefer not to use prussian watercolors since I don't like the idea of taking my painting off the wall for a nap here and there.
+This is due to the pigment PR112 being fugitive.
+You can look for PR112 as an ingredient to avoid.
+However, both PB27 Prussian and Indigo have recovered their original color state once removed from light exposure (stored in shade for 3 months).
+This is a natural UV reaction of iron salts common to all brands of Prussian paint.
+I personally prefer not to use Prussian watercolors since I don't like the idea of taking my painting off the wall for a nap here and there.

 Option #2 ----------------------------------------------------------